anbraten/bdea-wordcloud/README.md

 # bdea-workcloud

-This project creates word-clouds based on tfidf for files which you can upload
+This project creates word-clouds based on a tfidf calculation for txt-files which you can upload via a web-UI by using a spark cluster with pyspark.

 ## Project